Bibiana Gutiérrez, President

-Laetitia Lee, Board Director
+Laetitia Lee, Vice President

 Laetitia Lee is a data analyst with strong focus on Artificial Intelligence.
 She was working as marketing professional across three continents over 5 countries in the past few years.
 However, she envisioned herself to apply innovation and science towards humanitarian problems and moved to San Francisco, establishing an organization to empower women in STEM to reach the gender equality in tech industry.
 She participated an open source project with Chicago Police Department to create propagation model to ensure the transparency and accountability of police conduct towards minority.
 She is also the active member for Women Who Code, encouraging women to provide mentorship to next generation.
 She is passionate to harness data analytics to accelerate the process of making the world more diverse and inclusive.
 She is currently working on the analytic team at Cisco.

 Jessica Yan, Membership Communications

 Jessica is a life-long health equity, racial justice, and women’s equality advocate.
 She currently works as a social sector consultant at Redstone Strategy Group, providing strategic guidance to leading philanthropies and nonprofits in the health and education sectors.
 She served in Governor Hickenlooper’s administration and supported the implementation of the Colorado Health IT Roadmap to improve health care access across Colorado.
 In previous roles, Jessica has served as a reproductive health advocate, assisted in the development of the HardCall Podcast, and led and facilitated speaking events with prominent thought leaders, including Brené Brown, Anderson Cooper, Viola Davis, and Scott Kelly.

 Jessica studied information analytics, organizational leadership, and biochemistry at the University of Colorado Boulder.
 She graduated first in her class, was named Outstanding Graduate of the Year, and was awarded a Fulbright Fellowship.

 Aleksandra Eklund, Secretary